dany25/StopSignsProject/README.md

 This approach intends to make the previous solution more robust to different and more realistic images.

 #### Ideas:
-- Robustness to occlusion and other factors due to a change of the scene (brightness, scale, rotation, translation) can be brought by performing some corners detection (like Harris process) and descriptions of thors interest points (using SIFT for example).
+- Robustness to occlusion and other factors due to a change of the scene (brightness, scale, rotation, translation) can be brought by performing some corners detection (Harris-like process) and descriptions of those interest points (using SIFT for example).
 Then recovering them in other realistic images and using a machine learning model based on the given data set may lead to a good prediction of the heading.
 Or using a more geometric approach by computing homographies (the image of the plane containing the stop is performed by a projective transformation) thanks to at least 4 pairs of corresponding points; could help to retrieve the heading value.
-- Perform some template matching by normalized cross-correlation on some specific corners of the image to retrieve their position.
+- Performing some template matching by normalized cross-correlation on some specific corners of the image to retrieve their position.
 Use the data set to match the vectors linking the corners with a specific heading.
 - Use Edges and eventually some Hough Line Transforms methods to detect caracteristic vectors corrsponding to a specific heading value (would be predict by a machine learning model).
 - Use some properties of Stop Signs (color, shape, ... )

 Let's look at the last option first and observe the specific features of a stop sign that could help us retrieve the heading value.
 First, the color: flashy red!
-Not that common in the picture background which is usually the sky, building, trees, ...
+A color not that common in the stop signs picture background which is usually the sky, building, trees, ...
-In our dataset, the percentage of red pixels (easily recovered using the first channel of the images because of the aspect of our dataset) is strongly linked to the absolute value of the heading.
+In our dataset, the percentage of red pixels (easily recovered using the first channel of the images, because of the aspect of our dataset) is strongly linked to the absolute value of the heading.
 The following image illustrates the percentage of red pixels in the image function of the heading.

 ![Alt text](plots/red_percentage.png?raw=true "Percentage of red pixels function of the heading")